NCJFCJ in the State of Virginia

 The NCJFCJ’s Civil Protection Order Project discussed a variety of issues with courts in Virginia, including gathering litigant feedback, self-help services, and firearms and surrender compliance hearings.

-Judge Gayl Branum Carr of Fairfax is the President of the NCJFCJ and she served as a 2023 Days on the Hill Delegate.
-Judge H. Lee Chitwood of Pulsaki is a Board Director of the NCJFCJ.
-Judge Roy B. Willett (Ret.) of Roanoke is an NCJFCJ Past President.
+Judge Gayl Branum Carr of Fairfax is the NCJFCJ Immediate Past President and she served as a 2024 Days on the Hill Delegate.
+Judge H. Lee Chitwood of Pulaski is a Board Director of the NCJFCJ.
+Judge Roy B. Willett (Ret.) of Roanoke is a NCJFCJ Past President.